Thaiboy Digital

-Thanapat Bunleang (born Khazitin G. Bonleunge, formerly Thanapat Thaothawong), better known by his stage name Thaiboy Digital, is a Thai rapper, singer, producer and fashion designer.
-Born in Khon Kaen, Thailand, Bunleang moved to Stockholm, Sweden at the age of eight, and is now based in Bangkok.
+Thanapat Bunleang (born Khazitin G. Bonleunge; 11 October 1994), better known by his stage name Thaiboy Digital, is a Thai rapper, singer, songwriter, record producer, and fashion designer.
+Born in Khon Kaen, Thailand, Bunleang moved to Stockholm, Sweden at the age of eight and is now based in Bangkok.
 In addition to his solo work, Bunleang is a member of the group Drain Gang.

 Biography

 Born in the Isan region of Thailand, Bunleang's family moved to Sweden from Thailand in 2003 after his mother became a chef in the Austrian embassy in Stockholm.

 In his teen years, Bunleang became involved in the city's music scene, joining what would later become Drain Gang and collaborating with local artists including Yung Lean.

 In 2015, due to the end of his mother's work visa, Bunleang was forced to leave Sweden by Migrationsverket, the Swedish immigration authority, and return to Thailand, settling in Bangkok.
-In Bangkok, Bunleang began recording with local artists such as Younggu and Dandee, while remaining a member of Drain Gang and contributing to all of their subsequent releases, including the 2019 release Trash Island which was partially recorded in Bunleang's apartment in Bangkok.
+Yung Lean attempted to intervene his deportation by starting a Change.org petition and called the Swedish officials "racist assholes."
+Now back in his home country, Bunleang began recording with local Bangkok artists such as Younggu and Dandee, while remaining a member of Drain Gang and contributing to all of their subsequent releases, including the 2019 release Trash Island which was partially recorded in Bunleang's Bangkok apartment.

 My Fantasy World is inspired by Basshunter and Tiësto.

+In 2022, after a hiatus of three years, Bunleang released his second album, Back 2 Life.
+The album follows his journey back to music after a few quiet years, with the theme of "seven years" recurring throughout the album, signifying his determination to make up for lost time.

 Personal life

-Bunleang grew up with his grandma and step-grandpa (on his mothers side) in Khon Kaen, his mother, Aphantri, being half black caused Bunleang to be bullied at school back in Thailand.
-When he was 5, Aphantri got a job within the Swiss embassy at Bangkok as a chef and brought Bunleang with her.
-When Bunleang was in Bangkok he attended kindergarten with 6-year-olds when he was only 5.
-One day after school a man came to him claiming to be his father and took him home to his mother, Bunleang was later told the reason why his father appeared that very day but did not go within detail.
-Bunleang got married on January 7, 2020 and his first child, a daughter, was born on February 9, 2020.
+Bunleang grew up with his maternal grandmother and step-grandfather in Khon Kaen.
+His mother, Aphantri is half black, which caused bullying at school in Thailand.
+When Bunleang was 5, his mother got a job as a chef within the Swiss embassy in Bangkok and brought him with her.
+Bunleang got married on 7 January 2020 and his first child, a daughter, was born on 9 February 2020.
+His second daughter was born on 1 May 2024.